 The award consists of a framed certificate and a cash prize of $500 or a grant of $500 in support of research activities.
-The name of the recipient will be inscribed on an official plaque to be displayed at Grenfell Campus.

 All ASMs will be eligible to apply or be nominated for this award.
 The nominee's research portfolio will be assessed only as far back as the nominee's date of first employment at MUN, on any campus.
 The nominee must be employed at Grenfell Campus for the year in which the nominee is nominated for this award.
 No individual shall receive the award more than once.

 To receive the award, the nominee must demonstrate sustained and outstanding research achievement and impact.
 In the context of this award, research refers to scholarly work including creative activity and performance that is peer-reviewed, adjudicated, or equivalent in a manner that is appropriate to the discipline in question.
 The onus is on the nominee to demonstrate evidence of the significance and impact of the research (such evidence may include but is not limited to peer-reviewed publication of scholarly impact; success in gaining research funding, with an emphasis on external awards; the degree and impact of publicly engaged research; the nominee's provincial, national, or international reputation; the quality of the critical reviews of the work; and so on).

 Any ASM can submit a nomination.
 Up to three nominees from each school will be accepted.
 If there are more than three nominees in a given School, then a subcommittee must be formed in that School to select the three nominees.
 This subcommittee must be chaired by a member of the Awards Committee, in addition to faculty from that School, to be appointed by the Dean.